 What Is a CLIA Number?

-Oh the pain!
+Oh, the pain!
 Why must there be so many acronyms for our travel agency identification numbers?
 We've got the ARC, IATA, and CLIA numbers as the main players, what's the difference?
 Why not just one number and call it the TAID (Travel Agent ID) Number?
-That folks, I cannot tell you.
+That, folks, I cannot tell you.

-Enter the star of this post: the CLIA number.
-CLIA numbers began issuing accreditation numbers in 2000.
-Agents could transition their old ARC/IATA number into a CLIA number or (like keeping your same phone number but switching to a new carrier).
+CLIA began issuing industry credentials in 2000.
+Agency owners could transition their old ARC/IATA number into a CLIA number (like keeping your same phone number but switching to a new carrier).

 What is a CLIA Number?

 You can call (or go online) to book; the vendor asks you for your ID number, and then they can pull you up in the system and see all sorts of things about your agency.
-It serves the same purpose as the ARC or IATA number, it's just issued by another organization and has different barriers of entry and costs associated with it.
+It serves the same purpose as the ARC or IATA number, it's just issued by another organization and has different barriers to entry and costs associated with it.
 The next paragraph will cover another important difference between CLIA and ARC/IATA numbers.